 For Dan Lawlor, a search for his birth mother led to the discovery of an extended birth family he never knew.
 Read about how the search and reunion process transformed Dan’s notion of family and opened the door for new connections with many of his birth relatives.

-It’s not everyone who gains a new big family at age 69.
-For 1948 Cradle adoptee Dan Lawlor, the past year has been nothing short of amazing.
+Not everyone gains a new family at age 69, but for Cradle adoptee Dan Lawlor, the spring of 2016 held answers to some long-held questions about his birth mother that were nothing short of amazing.

-Dan is grateful to his parents for giving him a good life.
-But, for most of his life, he also hoped for an opportunity to speak to his biological mother.
-“All I wanted to do was look her in the eye and say ‘thank you very much for what you did.
-I have had a wonderful life and bear no ill will,’” he shared.
+“All I wanted to do was look her in the eye and say, ‘Thank you very much for what you did.
+I have had a wonderful life and bear no ill will,’” Dan says.

 Late in 2015, Dan’s wife Laurie suggested returning to The Cradle.
-Dan met with Nina Friedman, The Cradle’s Director of Post Adoption Support, to discuss the search process and complete the necessary paperwork.
-The following March, Nina made an initial outreach and discovered that Dan’s birth mother had passed away in 1995.
-She encouraged him to keep looking.
+Dan met with Nina Friedman, director of post adoption support, to discuss the search process and complete some paperwork.
+The following March, Nina made an initial outreach and discovered that Dan’s birth mother had passed away in 1995 — but she encouraged him to keep looking for other birth relatives.